eBay/tsv-utils/README.md

 ### number-lines

-A simpler version of the Unix 'nl' program.
+A simpler version of the Unix `nl` program.
 It prepends a line number to each line read from files or standard input.
 This tool was written primarily as an example of a simple command line tool.
 The code structure it uses is the same as followed by all the other tools.
 Example:
 ```
 $ number-lines myfile.txt
 ```